lakshyarawat1/kali_guide/nmap.md

 - written in Lua Programming Language
 - many categories of scripts are there like safe, brute etc.
 - --script switch to use scripts

+# Firewall Evasion

+- by doing NULL, FIN or XMAS scans
+- typical windows firewall blocks all ICMP packets
+- nmap as default, marks the firewalled system as dead and doesnot scan it at all.
+- -Pn switch of nmap tells it not to bother pinging the target before scanning it
+- nmap treats the host as alive
+- if the host is dead then nmap still checks all the ports

+- if you are already inside the network then you can use ARP requests to determine user activity.